Wrapping Authority: Women Islamic Leaders in a Sufi Movement in Dakar, Senegal

 - Dimensions: 6.0in x 0.0in x 9.0in

-Author InformationJoseph Hill is an assistant professor in the Department of Anthropology at the University of Alberta.
+Author InformationJoseph Hill is an associate professor in the Department of Anthropology at the University of Alberta.

 Table of contents